Nielsen–Olesen vortex

 In theoretical physics, a Nielsen–Olesen vortex is a point-like object localized in two spatial dimensions or, equivalently, a classical solution of field theory with the same property.
 This particular solution occurs if the configuration space of scalar fields contains non-contractible circles.
 A circle surrounding the vortex at infinity may be "wrapped" once on the other circle in the configuration space.
-A configuration with this non-trivial topological property is called the Nielsen–Olesen vortex, after Holger Bech Nielsen and Poul Olesen (1973).
-The solution is formally identical to the solution of Quantum vortex in superconductor.
+A configuration with this non-trivial topological property is called the Nielsen–Olesen vortex.
+The solution is formally identical to the solution of quantum vortex in superconductor.

+It is named after Holger Bech Nielsen and Poul Olesen who developed the idea in 1973.